hellstorm-software/Kult-Rising/readme.md

 2025.10.29-2025.10.30
 - finished Midnight Gas V. 1.0
     - added all cutscenes
+    - added all npc dialogue

 Known Issues:
-- the second dialogue option for the second response to the D-class gets cut off and needs adjusted*
+- "the second dialogue option for the second response to the D-class gets cut off and needs adjusted*

 ----------------------------------------------------------